 Worried you may be experiencing burnout?
 Try these 10 simple ways to start putting your wellbeing first and rediscover your passion

 Feeling stressed, anxious, worried, frustrated, or helpless can happen at any time.
-If you are experiencing burnout, or want to start on the path towards a healthier, happier, more relaxed lifestyle, remember: you will have both bad days and good days.
+If you are experiencing burnout, or want to start on the path towards a happier, more relaxed lifestyle, remember: you will have both bad days and good days.

 Feeling negative today doesn’t mean that you’ve stopped making progress, or that things will get worse.
 Recovering from burnout is a slow process, not a race.
 As long as you keep facing the things that are impacting your emotional and physical wellbeing, you are working towards making positive changes.

 We share 10 ways you can work towards overcoming burnout, rediscover your passion, and focus on your health and wellbeing.

 Discover your stressors and challenge them

 Have a bit of a mind-dump on a piece of paper or a word document.
 Write down everything you can think of that is making you feel stressed, anxious, uneasy or unsure.
 You don’t have to think of everything in one go; this can be a work in progress.
 As new things crop up or come to mind, continue to jot them down.
 Keeping them all in one place can not only help you to face these issues, but it can be a good reminder of how far you have come.

 Next to each problem or issue, jot down any ways you can think of that could be changed to help either reframe this, or to make it feel less daunting.
 Maybe a certain monthly report has you dreading the end of each month.